mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 In Turbo Streams, **actions** are a fundamental concept used to specify the changes or updates that should be performed on the client-side HTML DOM in response to a server-side event.
 An action represents a specific operation that can be applied to one or more target elements within a Turbo Stream response.

 **Actions** are defined using HTML-like syntax and consist of a combination of elements and attributes.
-Each action includes a target element, which represents the HTML element on the client-side that needs to be updated, and one or more operations that define how the target element should be modified.
+Each action includes a target element, which represents the HTML element on the client side that needs to be updated, and one or more operations that define how the target element should be modified.

 The operations that can be applied to a target element include: